air-controller/air-controller-desktop/README.md

 # Feedback

-If you got any questions when using this app, please click the link below and submit the issue detail, I will fix it quickly.
+If you have any questions when using this app, please click the link below and submit the issue detail, I will fix it quickly.

 [https://github.com/air-controller/air-controller-desktop/issues](https://github.com/air-controller/air-controller-desktop/issues)